 GRAND JUNCTION, Colo.--November, 2013—As the holiday season approaches, it can be difficult to decide the perfect gift for friends, colleagues and loved ones.
 However, there is a solution—give local.
 By purchasing locally produced gifts and shopping at locally owned stores, you can give the gift of Grand Junction, which is a win-win for the community and the gift’s recipient.

 Grand Junction is known as Colorado’s Wine Country, so what better way to share the love than with a bottle of local wine?
-From chardonnay to cabernet, merlot to mead, the vineyards of the Grand Valley are bursting with bottles that are sure to please any palate.
-Personalize a gift by having a special message engraved on the bottle and ring in 2014 with one of the Grand Valley’s effervescent wines.
+From chardonnay to cabernet, merlot to mead, the vineyards of Grand Junction are bursting with bottles that are sure to please any palate.
+Personalize a gift by having a special message engraved on the bottle and ring in 2014 with one of Grand Junction’s effervescent wines.
 Looking for a romantic getaway?
 Plan a weekend in wine country and give the gift of memories that will last well into the new year.

 Beer and Craft Spirits